HammerLabML/EPyT-Control/docs/index.rst

 for implementing and evaluating control algorithms & strategies in water distribution networks (WDN).

-A special focus of this Python package is Reinforcement Learning for data-driven control in WDNs and therefore it provides full compatibility with the `Stable-Baselines3 <https://stable-baselines3.readthedocs.io/en/master/>`_ package.
+Besides related control tasks such as state estimation and event diagnosis, a special focus of this Python package is Reinforcement Learning for data-driven control in WDNs and therefore it provides full compatibility with the
+`Stable-Baselines3 <https://stable-baselines3.readthedocs.io/en/master/>`_ package.